DirkHoffmann/Win32-OpenSSH-Wiki/Setup-public-key-based-authentication-for-windows.md

       _Please note administrators_authorized_keys is the file name without any extension._

-     ii. set the right ACLs.
+     ii. set the right ACLs using one of the host private key file.

      `get-acl "$env:programdata\ssh\ssh_host_rsa_key" | set-acl "$env:programdata\ssh\administrators_authorized_keys"`